TangoCh4rlie/Obsidian-Vault/Univ/S5/Anglais/Notes.md

-studies (iut lyon 1, possibly a master in computer science in the same campus) hardskills (all front languages,  all back languages, devops skills) softskills (communication skill, i'm good listener with the client and i understand the client expectation) current situation(i'm woking at ) interests expectations(i love to be challenged)
+studies (iut lyon 1, possibly a master in computer science in the same campus) hardskills (all front languages,  all back languages, devops skills) softskills (communication skill, i'm good listener with the client and i understand the client expectation) current situation(i'm woking at Axopen in a team of 15 people, there are severals customers we have to discus with) interests(i have a lot of interests ) expectations(i love to be challenged)